Note: This post was first published on the 20th December, 2012.

 The navigation menu on a website is like a road sign on a street or a level directory in a shopping mall.
 You cannot reach your destination without first knowing where you are.
 Like in real life, navigation in web design is very important and plays a major role in a website’s usability as well as in user experience.

 Navigation planning should start with information architecture.
 It is vital to sit down and brainstorm about a website’s information architecture.
-You have to figure out what kind of features the website offers, what is most important and what could be placed in lower levels in the information hierarchy.
+You have to figure out what kind of features the website offers, what is most important, and what could be placed at lower levels in the information hierarchy.

 Information architecture includes features, user needs, sitemap, testing and wireframes.
 You can read more about information architecture in article by Cameron Chapman in Information Architecture 101: Techniques and Best Practices.